bueler/mccarthy/README.md

 Python programs
 ---------------

-The Python codes in subdirectory [py/](py/) solve surface kinematic equation (SKE) and shallow ice approximation (SIA) problems.
-The primary Python programs [surface1d.py](py/surface1d.py) and [shallowuw.py](py/shallowuw.py) use only the numpy and matplotlib libraries.
+The Python codes in subdirectory [py/](py/) solve surface kinematic equation (SKE) and shallow ice approximation (SIA) problems, as demonstrated in the notes and slides.
+See the [README](py/README.md) there.

-You are encouraged to actually run and modify these codes!
-Feel free to email me about how they work.

-The [slides](slides/slides-2026.pdf) and the [notes](notes/notes-2026.pdf) are the documentation for the Python codes, along with line comments in the `.py` source codes.

-The [surface2d.py](py/surface2d.py) program uses [Firedrake](https://www.firedrakeproject.org/) (a finite element library) which calls [PETSc](http://www.mcs.anl.gov/petsc/) for equation solvers.

-The codes in [py/stokes/](py/stokes/) also use Firedrake to solve a 2D Glen-law Stokes flow over a bedrock step.
-The workflow for the Stokes codes also use [Gmsh](http://gmsh.info/) (a mesh generator) and [Paraview](https://www.paraview.org/) (for visualization).
-See [py/stokes/doc.pdf](py/stokes/doc.pdf) for more information.
-See also my [tutorial for using Firedrake to solve the Stokes equations](https://github.com/bueler/stokes-ice-tutorial), which is in a separate repository.

-Please report any bugs in the codes either by email or by using the [issues](https://github.com/bueler/mccarthy/issues) for this repository.

 Older material
 --------------